tenondecrpc/placecar-apirest/comandos.md

 //Generation of model/migration for parkings images sequelize model:generate --name ParkingImage --attributes parkingId:integer,imageUrl:string

-//COMANDOS PARA CREACIÓN DE VARIABLES GLOBALES EN NODEJS
+//OTHER COMMANDS SEQUELIZE
+sequelize db:migrate --env production

+//COMMANDS FOR THE CREATION OF GLOBAL VARIABLES IN NODEJS